ionic-team/ionic-site/docs/nightly/api/provider/$ionicConfigProvider/index.md

-<div id="templates.prefetch"></div>
+<div id="templates.maxPrefetch"></div>
 <h2>
-  <code>templates.prefetch(shouldPrefetch)</code>
+  <code>templates.maxPrefetch(value)</code>

 </h2>

-Set whether Ionic should prefetch all templateUrls defined in
+Sets the maximum number of templates to prefetch from the templateUrls defined in
 $stateProvider.state.
-If set to false, the user will have to wait for a template to be fetched the first time when navigating to a new page.
-Default `true`.
+If set to `0`, the user will have to wait for a template to be fetched the first time when navigating to a new page.
+Default `30`.